 - One character piece

-- One piece written by a contemporary composer born within the past 70 years
+- One piece written by a composer born within the past 70 years

-* The sonata and the concerto should be selected from different stylistic periods.
+* Your choice of sonata and concerto should be from different stylistic periods

 - With the exception of the sonata and the contemporary piece, all music should be performed from memory.